spankoj/sport-event-calendar/README.md

 ## Run the app

+Use your package manager to install dependencies

+> `yarn`

 To run next.js app in the development mode use

 > `yarn dev`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view next.js app in the browser.